saavan251/jira-standup-widget/README.md

 - The Jira board is automatically filtered to that person's tickets
 - Click **Next Person** to pick the next attendee
 - A progress bar shows how many people remain
+- A per-person `0:00` timer counts up in real time; the color shifts from green → yellow → red as the person's slot runs long

 ### Celebration Phase
-- When the last person is picked, an "Ohne Tickets?" screen prompts updates for people without any cards on the board
+- When the last person is picked, a "Members not on Jira board" screen prompts updates for people without sprint cards — a fresh timer starts here too
-- Then an "Any discussion?" screen covers other discussions, blockers, shoutouts, or announcements
+- Then a "Discussions?" screen covers blockers, shoutouts, or announcements — the timer resets again
-- Finally a celebration screen appears — click **Start Over** to reset and run another standup
+- Finally a celebration screen appears — the timer stops — click **Start Over** to reset and run another standup

 ## How it works